About the Institute Overview, History

 - Midwest Law and Society Retreat Biennial event bringing together faculty and graduate students from the Midwest's diverse law and society programs for a weekend of intellectual exchange and community building.
 The next retreat will take place October 24-25, 2014.
-A call for proposals will be posted and circulated in Spring, 2014.
+See: Call for proposals and registrations - Deadline June 1, 2014

-- Wisconsin Discussion Group on Constitutionalism Annual invitation-only faculty workshop hosted by Associate Dean Heinz Klug and Associate Professor Andrew Coan.
+- Wisconsin Discussion Group on Constitutionalism Annual invitation-only faculty workshop hosted by Professor Heinz Klug and others.

 - The Wisconsin Contracts Project Please click on the link to see a list of events sponsored by the Contracts Project, including a workshop in 2014 named in honor of John Kidwell: "What

 Lawyers Say Determines Choice of Law in Merger Agreements" by Juliet